justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 ---
-title: "The Tutorial for Cross-Site Scripters Who Can't Stack Buffer Overflow Good and Want to Do Other Stuff Good Too"
+title: "Do Stack Buffer Overflow Good"
 author: "@justinsteven"
 papersize: a4
 abstract: pop calc, not alert(1)